esperar/esperar/README.md

 I value collaboration with customers over contract negotiations, and responding to change over following a plan.

-I endlessly research, immerse myself, and share information transparently with my team members, leading to explosive daily growth.
+I immerse myself, and share information transparently with my team members, leading to explosive daily growth.

-I believe that maintaining an attitude of relentless research and strategic planning to achieve overwhelming performance results is the stance I need to cultivate.
+I believe that maintaining an attitude of relentless research to achieve performance results is the stance I need to cultivate.

 ---